Counting Through Occlusion: Framework for Open World Amodal Counting: Introduction

-Our core contributions are summarized below: \begin{itemize} \item We present \textbf{CountOCC}, to the best of our knowledge, the first open-world amodal counting framework that accurately quantifies target categories across both observable and occluded spatial regions. \item We introduce a Feature Reconstruction Module that explicitly recovers class-discriminative features for occluded regions, complemented by a Visual Equivalence objective that enforces attention consistency between occluded and unoccluded views. \item We establish rigorous evaluation protocols by creating occlusion-augmented versions of the FSC-147 and CARPK datasets (FSC-147-OCC and CARPK-OCC) and evaluating on these benchmarks alongside the recently published CAPTURE-Real amodal counting dataset.
+Our core contributions are summarized below: \begin{itemize} \item We present \textbf{CountOCC}, to the best of our knowledge, the first open-world amodal counting framework that accurately quantifies target categories across both observable and occluded spatial regions. \item We introduce a Feature Reconstruction Module that explicitly recovers class-discriminative features for occluded regions, complemented by a Visual Equivalence objective that enforces attention consistency between occluded and unoccluded views. \item We establish rigorous evaluation protocols by creating occlusion-augmented versions of the FSC-147 and CARPK datasets (FSC-147-OCC and CARPK-OCC) and evaluating on these benchmarks alongside the recently published CAPTURe-Real amodal counting dataset. \item We provide substantial experimental analysis and ablation of \textbf{CountOCC}, and establish a new state-of-the-art for amodal object counting. \end{itemize}